paolocarrasco/javascript-style-guide/README.md

     var errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // bien
-    var errorMessage = 'This is a super long error that \
+    var errorMessage = 'This is a super long error that was thrown because\
-    was thrown because of Batman. \
-    When you stop to think about \
-    how Batman had anything to do \
+    of Batman.
+When you stop to think about how Batman had anything to do \
-    with this, you would get nowhere \
+    with this, you would get nowhere fast.';
-    fast.';

     // bien
-    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman. ' +
-      'When you stop to think about ' +
-      'how Batman had anything to do ' +
-      'with this, you would get nowhere ' +
+    var errorMessage = 'This is a super long error that was thrown because' + 'of Batman.
+When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
-      'fast.';
     ```

   - Cuando se crea programáticamente una cadena de texto, use Array#join en vez de concatenación.
 Sobretodo por IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).